The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Incorporating reading into school events and celebrations

-Creating displays in community spaces
+Creating displays about reading for pleasure in community spaces

-Introducing a Book Fairies project
+- Learners planning and delivering a Book Fairies project

 Creating book 'pavement quotes' or window signs

-Creating a community reading area, eg. a reading bench or garden
+Creating a community reading area, e.g. a reading bench or garden

 Key Area 1.3.3 – National events and celebrations